 1. Staff scheduling

 Staff scheduling is a complex task which calls for numerous, sometimes conflicting objectives to be addressed.
 The main objective is to create staff schedules that meet all legal and contractual requirements, as well as taking into account employees’ qualifications, personal working time preferences and availability.
-It’s a fine balancing act which when done correctly should stop organisations understaffing or over-resourcing unnecessarily.
+It’s a fine balancing act which when done correctly should stop organisations understaffing or over-resourcing unnecessarily during workforce planning.

 Scheduling and forecasting is extremely important, however interaction volumes can be influenced by factors that cannot always be predicted.
-Workforce management tools can analyse and identify interaction volumes as they are occurring in order to provide a fast and effective response to meet changing needs.
+WFM software can analyse and identify interaction volumes as they are occurring in order to provide a fast and effective response to meet changing needs.

-Workforce management software can be configured to offer employees the opportunity to select their preferred working hours, time off, breaks and so on.
-By allowing employees to actively engage and take part in the scheduling process, organisations are able to motivate them to get more actively involved in the organisation and the way its run and strive to achieve targets in order to gain benefits like working their preferred hours.
+WFM software can be configured to offer employees the opportunity to select their preferred working hours, time off, breaks and so on.
+By allowing employees to actively engage and take part in the resource planning scheduling process, organisations are able to motivate them to get more actively involved in the organisation and the way its run and strive to achieve targets in order to gain benefits like working their preferred hours.

 In several WFM systems, employees can log in their availability or planned absences and they can bid for specific shifts so long as they have the necessary skills for the activities planned for these shifts.